LuigiDAmico/NanoDegree-FCND-Motion-Planning/README.md

 Here you should read the first line of the csv file, extract lat0 and lon0 as floating point values and use the self.set_home_position() method to set global home.

 ##### RESPONSE:
+I created a new local function/method/defintion called getFirstRowOfCSV, it returns an array containing lat0 and lon0 After that I called the following function self.set_home_position(lon, lat, 0)

 ---
 #### 2. Set your current local position